 These are exceptional bourbons with $100+ taste at a 1/4 to 1/3 of the cost.
 For the father who enjoys a good cocktail, these affordable gift ideas bring real quality and real flavor profiles -- to the table.
 Great with a steak, over ice, or neat, you can't go wrong with a fine bottle of booze this Father's Day.

 With a slim silhouette and clean, masculine aesthetics, the Bellroy Note Sleeve Wallet can help your Dad get organized and look good doing it.
 It’s functional, efficient, and can permanently remove the dreaded back-pocket bulge from his life.

 If your Dad is a tech enthusiast, be sure to check out the NEST family of products -- the Thermostat, in particular.
 It’s a self-learning Internet of Things smart device, which means that over time it will adapt to your Dad’s climate preferences.
 It’ll also save him a bundle on heating and cooling costs.

 Whether your Dad is handy, a chef, an outdoorsman, or fisherman, Best Made Co's boasts a variety of beautiful and useful knives of all shapes and sizes.

 A Classically-Inspired Watch

-If your Dad toes the line between modern sensibility and classic design, consider the Tissot Tradition Silver Dial Watch ($300).
-We love this watch because of its ideal combination of style, quality, and value.
-Alternatively, we’re big fans of Daniel Wellington’s outstanding watch collection ($150 - $300).
-Mid-century inspired and excellently priced, these subtle and stylish watches get high marks for their simplicity of design.
+If your Dad toes the line between modern sensibility and classic design, consider the Tissot Tradition ($300).
+We love this line because of its ideal combination of style, quality, and value.
+Alternatively, we’re big fans of Orient's Classic and Sport lines.
+The subtle and stylish watches get high marks for their simplicity of design.
 You can't go wrong with either choice and Dad will be looking stylish -- no matter the time.